KQM-git/TCL/general-mechanics/miscellaneous-entries.md

 ## Portable Waypoint Bug
 * When placing the Portable Waypoint in certain places such as The Crux and teleporting from a location with an abnormal weather effect, it will be transferred to where the Portable Waypoint is.

+## Hidden wall clip spot in Liyue Merchant Stall
+* In Liyue Harbour there's a hidden location behind a stall that allows characters to clip through the walls and infinitely plunge.

 ## Evidence Vault

 {% page-ref page="../evidence/general-mechanics/miscellaneous-entries.md" %}